Robert Bissell Art Fine Art

-"Bissell's work disarms by narrating vitally grown-up and urgent allegories in the guise of child-like humor," William Zimmer, art critic for The New York Times warns.
+"Bissell's work disarms by narrating vitally grown-up and urgent allegories in the guise of child-like humor," warns William Zimmer, art critic for The New York Times.

-Bissell's paintings explore the idea that animals have metaphysical importance to our own spiritual well-being.
-Lured into a realm devoid of humans, the animal characters require we consider our own condition and place in nature.
+Robert Bissell's paintings explore the idea that animals have metaphysical importance to our own spiritual well-being.
+Lured into a realm devoid of humans, the animal characters require us to consider our own condition and place in nature.
 While whimsical at first glance, there is underlying tension and precariousness beneath the images.
 Disarmed, we objectively consider ourselves without familiar references.

-Bissell grew up in Somerset, England, and retains in his love of art, a love of rural life, Celtic legends and panoramic landscapes.
-His keen interest in visuals began at an early age while documenting life around him through photographs.
-After studying graphic design and obtaining a Masters Degree from The Royal College of Art in London, Robert moved to San Francisco and began a successful career in retail advertising.
+Robert Bissell grew up in Somerset, England.
+He retains in his love of art a love of rural life, Celtic legends, and panoramic landscapes.
+His keen interest in visuals began at an early age, while documenting life around him through photographs.
+After studying graphic design and obtaining a Master's Degree from The Royal College of Art in London, Robert Bissell moved to San Francisco, where he began a successful career in retail advertising.
 After 15 years, he decided to devote all his time to painting.
 He currently lives in Northern California and regularly exhibits in museums and galleries across the United States and Europe.